-The service has grown from less than ten service users attending on one day a week to over one hundred service users attending over four days a week.
+The service has grown from less than pay for paper writing pay for essays ten service users attending on one day a week to over one hundred service users attending over four days a week.
 We now employ 12 part time staff and have a register of 5 volunteers.

 The client base is mainly people aged over 55yrs who attend the centre in order to maintain their life skills and give their family carers respite from their caring roll.